This quick and easy version of Chap Chai (Stir Fry Mixed Vegetables) is suitable for every day or festive occasions. Vegetables may vary as desired.

 - Heat vegetable oil in a wok or large fry pan.
 Add mince garlic.
 Stir fry for 20 seconds.
 Add mushroom caps and carrots.
 Stir fry for 2 minutes.

-- Add ginkgo nuts, baby corn, and cooked lotus root.
+- Add baby corn, gingko nuts, and cooked lotus root.
 Stir fry for 2 minutes.

 - Add soy sauce and Shao Hsing rice wine and continue to cook for another 2 minutes.

 - Add Napa cabbage and snow peas.
-Season with salt.
 Stir fry for 2 more minutes.

-- Pour in corn starch mixture and allow sauce to thicken.
+- Season with salt.
+Pour in corn starch mixture and allow sauce to thicken.
 Turn off stove and drizzle sesame oil over vegetables.

 - Remove and serve immediately.